AaronInt/AWS_Journey/Deploy_EC2_to_CloudEnvironment/README.md

 # This script will create an EC2 instance that installs apache and is deployed into a cloud environment.

 ## Steps:
+### Need to create key pair first to associate with ec2 instance
 <ol>
   <li>Create VPC</li>
   <li>Create Internet Gateway</li>